tombensariworkshop-web/woodworking-knowledge/why-we-started-making-our-own-woodworking-tools.md

 This is not a separate project.
 It is a continuation of the same line of thinking.

-A saw is one of the most direct tools in woodworking.
-It follows the line defined during marking and translates geometry into material: https://www.bensariworkshop.com/en/marking-out-basic-principles-square-and-knife/
+A saw follows the line defined during marking and translates geometry into material: https://www.bensariworkshop.com/en/marking-out-basic-principles-square-and-knife/

-If the saw does not behave predictably, if it does not respond to subtle changes in pressure or direction, the entire process becomes less precise.
+If the saw does not behave predictably, the entire process becomes less precise.

 This is why I started working on saws that reflect long-term practice rather than assumptions.

-Their appearance, ergonomics, and cutting properties are shaped by experience, not by trends.

-## Tools as an extension of practice

-Designing tools is not a separate discipline from making furniture.

-It is an extension of it.

-Every decision about weight, balance, handle shape, or tooth geometry comes from real situations in the workshop.
-Situations where a tool either supports the work or introduces friction.

-Over time, those observations accumulate and begin to form a clear direction.

-## Internal references

-- ../saws-in-woodworking-following-the-line.md
-- ../chisels-in-woodworking-precision-and-control.md
-- ../hand-planes-in-woodworking-control-and-surface.md
-- ../workbench-foundation-of-hand-tool-work.md

 ## Conclusion